 Note.
-The paragraphs referred to below refer to the paragraphs of the on uniform provisions concerning the approval of vehicles with regards to cyber security and cyber security management system.
+The paragraphs referred to below refer to the paragraphs of UN Regulation No. 155 on uniform provisions concerning the approval of vehicles with regards to cyber security and cyber security management system.

 A. Paragraphs 1. to 4. of the Regulation